MedetaiAkaru/relearn-portal/readme.md

 - Group
   - `breadcrumbs(group, user = nil)`: navigation breadcrumbs for a group (optionally with a user on the end)
   - `subgroup_tree_html`: nested `<ul>` of the current group and its subgroups

+- current_user

+  - It exists.
+See the application controller and helper.

 ## User stories